Mental Health Awareness Week: Alcohol

-It’s Mental Health Awareness Week this week, and if you follow us on Instagram, Facebook or Twitter, or are a member of our closed Facebook group, then you’ll have seen that we’ve been sharing a different fact each day about how alcohol can affect mental health.
+It’s Mental Health Awareness Week this week, and if you follow us on Instagram, Facebook or Twitter, then you’ll have seen that we’ve been sharing a different fact each day about how alcohol can affect mental health.
 Not seen them?
 Go follow us!
 Or join our closed Facebook group if you’d like support, advice, and tools for success – both from us and from a community of over 6,000 like-minded people.

 I’ve suffered with on and off bouts of anxiety over the last twelve years or so and it’s something that, when I was drinking to excess, was certainly aggravated by alcohol.
 Symptoms were also sometimes created that probably wouldn’t have been there otherwise, such as the overwhelming anxiety that came with a Sunday night, after a weekend of heavy partying.
 That feeling was astronomical – and also extremely common in other people, even in those who wouldn’t ordinarily describe themselves as anxious.

 Cutting down your drinking or stopping completely may lessen feelings of anxiety, depression, and stress eventually and for some people, they may even disappear completely over time.
 It’s worth noting though that if your symptoms are more severe or consistent, then they will be more noticeable or perhaps worse at the beginning.
 This is usually whilst the fog is lifting and you’re exposed to raw, unchecked, clarity-induced emotions, which can tempt you back to numbing your feelings with alcohol.
 Use other methods instead to help you cope whilst you adjust, such as counselling, psychotherapy, meditation, yoga, exercise and relaxation tools.